March 18 “Oaths”

 The miracle of the Incarnation is that God became a man.

 The wonder of it all is that He became an infant, the most powerless of all human beings.
 This is the central mystery and fact of Christianity.
 It is a fact attested to by the most numerous and ancient of historical sources.
 No theologian has ever explained how it was done.
 In the early centuries of the church, leaders expended much effort and time and resources in conferences to try and figure whether Jesus was a man who became God or was He God in the form of man or something in between these possibilities.
 Various Creeds like the Nicene Creed go into detail to express the nature of God as a confessed belief and this is helpful.
 Statements of faith are needed but an explanation is not.
 We simply accept by faith that Jesus was both God and man, both at the same time.
 In order to become the Christ-child, the pre-incarnate Jesus had to lay aside His divine nature and take up His human nature.
-This is a mystery not to be explained, but to be believe and to confessed in worship.
+This is a mystery not to be explained, but to be believed and to confessed in worship.

 The Most Promising Young Couple in Nazareth